News and blog

 Improves log ingestion speed

-NXLog is a robust log collector designed to work under heavy loads and sudden spurts of high log volumes.
-Curiously, our fully-featured agent outperforms the minimalist Splunk Universal Forwarder containing "only the essential components needed to forward data."
+NXLog Agent is a robust log collector designed to handle heavy loads and sudden spikes in log volume.
+Curiously, our agent outperforms the minimalist Splunk Universal Forwarder containing "only the essential components needed to forward data."

-When we benchmarked Splunk Enterprise’s processing and indexing rate with a sudden flood of over 30,000 Windows Sysmon events, it processed and indexed the same dataset far more quickly when NXLog sent the events versus the Splunk Universal Forwarder.
-In our test environment, Splunk Enterprise consistently indexed events forwarded by NXLog over ten times faster than those sent by the Splunk Universal Forwarder, despite the extra processing for the NXLog agent to emulate the log format of the Universal Forwarder.
+When we benchmarked Splunk Enterprise’s processing and indexing rate with a sudden flood of over 30,000 Windows Sysmon events, it processed and indexed the same dataset far more quickly when NXLog Agent sent the events versus the Splunk Universal Forwarder.
+In our test environment, Splunk Enterprise consistently indexed events forwarded by NXLog Agent over ten times faster than those sent by the Splunk Universal Forwarder, despite the extra processing required for NXLog Agent to emulate the Splunk Universal Forwarder log format.

 Table 2.
 Indexing a flood of 30,000 Sysmon logs